 Tomatoes

-Tomatoes are rich in lycopene, a potent antioxidant that helps shield your skin from harmful UV damage.
+Tomatoes are rich in lycopene, a powerful antioxidant that helps protect your skin from harmful UV damage.
 They’re also rich in vitamin C, which brightens your skin and reduces pigmentation.
-Cooked tomatoes provide higher concentrations of lycopene, making them an excellent addition to soups and sauces.
-They exemplify what foods are good for your skin in everyday cooking.
+And if you’re not lazy, cooked tomatoes provide even higher concentrations of lycopene, making them a great addition to soups and sauces.
+So get in the kitchen and start incorporating what foods are good for your skin into your everyday cooking!

 Fruits Rich in Antioxidants